bplmaps/lmec-main-site/content/articles/interview-richard-pegg.md

 Another unique quality is the “rubbing” printing method which is historically and typically associated with printing and collecting copies on paper of stone steles.
 Woodblock printing, which these blue maps use, typically creates a positive image from a negative carved block.
 The blue maps are a positive image printed from a positive woodblock, using the same process as that of rubbings.
 Rubbings also are typically produced using a bamboo-based paper (*lianshi*) while these are produced using a blue sandlewood-based paper (*xuan*), typically used for fine paintings and calligraphies.

-Visually, when placed side by side. these two maps remind the viewer of the relationship between humankind, heaven, and earth.
+Visually, when placed side by side, these two maps remind the viewer of the relationship between humankind, heaven, and earth.
 These are depictions of heaven and earth through the lens of human perception with the intention of human interpretation and use.
 We often forget about our relationships to the sky and earth around us in our everyday lives.

 **How did you first come to realize there was something interesting in these “blue maps” that historians hadn’t yet considered?**